Retail job market report cover, Miami-Fort Lauderdale-West Palm Beach, FL, 2026-06

 Mid-Career Candidates

-Best target: Assistant manager, store manager in training, visual presentation, and specialty retail roles where you can show team leadership and commercial results.
+Best target: Target assistant manager, store manager, visual merchandising, and specialty floor-lead roles where you can prove shrink control, staffing, conversion, and inventory accuracy.

 Career Switchers